Jumponthemoon/WeatherDG/README.md

 ## **Acknowledgements**
-The training implementation based on [DATUM](https://github.com/yasserben/DATUM).
-The inference codebase is borrowed from [DatasetDiffuson](https://github.com/VinAIResearch/Dataset-Diffusion).
+The training and inference codebase are based on [DATUM](https://github.com/yasserben/DATUM) and [DatasetDiffuson](https://github.com/VinAIResearch/Dataset-Diffusion).
 We greatly appreciate the authors for their outstanding contributions.

 ## **Citation**
 If you find this work useful, please cite: